Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 Is it possible to have equality, or approximate equality, in (\ref{eq:BF_magic_ineq})?
-To satisfy with equality, we must have the following: \begin{itemize} \item From the third inequality of (\ref{eq:BF_magic_ineq}), the matching circuit must satisfy the Bode-Fano constraint (\ref{eq:Bode_Fano}) with equality.
-From \cite{fano1950theoretical}, we find that equality is satsfied for top-hat transmission profiles. \item From the second inequality, $h(|S_{21}^{(1)}(\bar{\nu})|^{2},s^{*})=0$ for all frequencies $\bar{\nu}$.
+To satisfy with equality, we must have the following: \begin{itemize} \item From the third inequality of (\ref{eq:BF_magic_ineq}), the matching network must satisfy the Bode-Fano constraint (\ref{eq:Bode_Fano}) with equality.
+From \cite{fano1950theoretical}, we find that equality is satsfied by networks with top-hat transmission profiles. \item From the second inequality, $h(|S_{21}^{(1)}(\bar{\nu})|^{2},s^{*})=0$ for all frequencies $\bar{\nu}$.
 This means the transmission profile only takes on two values: $|S_{21}^{(1)}(\bar{\nu})|^{2}=0$ or $|S_{21}^{(1)}(\bar{\nu})|^{2}=y_{0}(n(\nu_{h}))$. \item From the first inequality, we must have $\bar{\nu} \approx \nu_{h}$ for all frequencies where $|S_{21}^{(1)}(\bar{\nu})|^{2} \ne 0$. \end{itemize} Together, these imply that equality is achieved by a narrowband top-hat transmission profile centered near $\nu_{h}$.
 The height of the top-hat transmission is

 and the width is, from (\ref{eq:Bode_Fano}),

 The top-hat can be considered narrowband if $\Delta \nu_{\rm BF,hat} \ll \nu_{h}$, which is the case for a sufficiently low-loss signal source.